 Within a few years, Interactive Biosoftware has acquired a solid reputation and an image of quality relying on the care taken in developing efficient, innovating software applications that are in compliance with international recommendations in the field of genetic analysis.

 The first software program, Alamut Visual, was launched in 2007 when the company started.
-It allowed a fast and relevant use of data and algorithms in order to deep explore human genetic variations and facilitate their interpretation.
-In 2018 this software has been redesigned to empower geneticists to solve complex genomic interpretation cases even more intuitively.
-The newly developed software, named Alamut Genova, is a full genome browser, further enabling clinical researchers to easily assess the pathogenic status of human alterations.
+It allows a fast and relevant use of data and algorithms in order to deep explore human genetic variations and facilitate their interpretation.
+Since 2018, the company is hardly working to redesign this software in order to empower geneticists to solve complex genomic interpretation cases even more comprehensively.
+The newly designed software (soon available), named Alamut Genova, is a full genome browser, further enabling clinical researchers to easily assess the pathogenic status of human alterations.

 In 2012, Interactive Biosoftware launches Alamut Batch, its high throughput annotation engine for genetic variants.
 It is particularly appreciated for the data it provides, especially for RNA splicing.